dakshshah96/awesome-startup-credits/README.md

 - [Clever Bootstrap Program](https://www.clever-cloud.com/en/early-stage) - Clever Cloud is an IT Automation platform.
 They manage all the ops work while you focus on your business value.
 The Clever Bootstrap Program provides startups with 90% off on the first three months.
 Then a 10% discount is applied on your first apps for an unlimited amount of time.
 - [Heroku for Startups Program](https://www.heroku.com/accelerate) - The Heroku for Startups Program provides teams with the resources they need to quickly get started on Heroku—including platform credits, technical support, and networking.
 - [Scaleway Startup Program](https://www.scaleway.com/en/startup-program/) - The Scaleway Startup Program is a time-limited cloud computing partnership program designed for startups.
 Benefits include access to public cloud infrastructure combined with technical assistance, resources, advisory and advertising.
+- [ImageKit.io Startup Program](https://imagekit.io/startup-program/) - ImageKit offers real-time image and video optimizations, transformations, and a complete digital asset storage and management solution that will help developers, designers, and marketers deliver better visual experiences on web and apps.
+The Startup Program offers custom pricing plans, credits for the first year and enterprise-grade support to startups.

 ### Cloud Database